e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  post-run accessor `trace(sim)` are one name in two senses, the overload pattern rows 122/144 retire); and whether register (1) needs an explicit exemption for predicate traits (`is_greedy`, `needs_calling_task`) — boundary cases drawn after the list (row 144) was fixed, not defects.
+  post-run accessor `trace(sim)` are one name in two senses, the overload pattern rows 122/144 retire); and whether register (1) needs an explicit exemption for predicate traits (`is_greedy`, `needs_calling_task`) — boundary cases the list (row 144) does not settle, not defects.
 The
   **[§12.7][s12-7] [executor](#g-executor) compile-cost re-measurement** runs on
   the real vehicle skeleton — early, before the executor's shape hardens.